Consultant (medicine)

 In the United Kingdom, Ireland, and parts of the Commonwealth, consultant is the title of a senior hospital-based physician or surgeon who has completed all of their specialist training and been placed on the specialist register in their chosen specialty.
-These consultants have both clinical responsibilities as well as administrative responsibilities in managing Specialty, Associate Specialist, and Specialist doctors (SAS) and resident doctors.
+These consultants have both clinical responsibilities as well as administrative responsibilities in managing Specialty, Associate Specialist, and Specialist (SAS) doctors and resident doctors.
 Following graduation from medical school, it takes approximately 8-10 years to become a consultant.

 The primary objective of a consultant is to use expert knowledge and skill to diagnose and treat patients and ultimate clinical responsibility for their care.
 A physician must be on the Specialist Register before they may be employed as a substantive consultant in the National Health Service (NHS).
 This usually entails holding a Certificate of Completion of Training (CCT) in any of the recognised specialities, but academics with substantial publications and international reputation may be exempted from this requirement, in the expectation that they will practice at a tertiary level.
 "Locum consultant" appointments of limited duration may be given to those with clinical experience, with or without higher qualifications.

 The term consultant may also be prefixed to other non-medical high specialist leadership roles in UK Healthcare settings such as Consultant Nurse, Consultant Dietician, Consultant Paramedic, and Consultant Pharmacist.
 These are roles undertaken by Non-Medical Practitioners in posts agreed by the Department of Health.